-MOHD KHARUDDIN, K.A. and BASIOUDIS, A.G., 2017.
+MOHD KHARUDDIN, K.A. and BASIOUDIS, A.G., 2018.
 Big 4 audit fee premiums for national and city-specific industry leadership in the United Kingdom: Additional evidence.
-International Journal of Auditing, In Press.
+International Journal of Auditing, 22(1), pp.65-82.

 This study investigates the relationship between Big 4 auditor industry specialisation and audit pricing in the U.K. in a period of many changes having taken place in the market for audit services.
 Using a large dataset between 2004 and 2011, our empirical results show a significantly higher fee premium for the Big 4 firms who are national industry leaders as compared to city-specific industry leaders, and that the fee premium for industry leadership is only earned by the city-specific industry leaders if and